Rey Washam

 Washam performed with a temporarily reunited Scratch Acid in the Touch and Go Records 25th anniversary concert, which took place on September 9, 2006, in Chicago, Illinois.
 The Chicago show also spawned two other reunion shows: in Austin, Texas prior to the Touch and Go Records 25th anniversary concert, and September 16, 2006, in Seattle, Washington.

 Rey joined the three other original members of Scratch Acid for a Fall and Winter tour in 2011.

-Reynolds graduated from L.V.
-Berkner High School in Richardson Texas in 1979.
-Rey currently works as an actor under his legal name.
+Reynolds graduated from Lloyd V. Berkner High School in 1979.